slittlefingers/AutoThumb/readme.md

    ```bash
    git clone https://github.com/yourusername/AutoThumb.git
    ```
 3. change the ADB path in `autoThumb/thumb_function.py` , make sure also it is added inside the environment path variables.
+Also input the qwen token and ChatGPT token inside.

 4. Run the project using the provided batch file:
    ```bash
    git clone https://github.com/yourusername/AutoThumb.git